k2bd/advent-readme-stars/README.md

 Year to get results for.
 By default, it will get results for the year of the most recent advent.
-That is, last year, except this year in December.
+That is, this year if it's December, otherwise last year.

 ### `headerPrefix`